Balto – Double Dog Knee Brace – BT-JUMP-DUAL

 POTENTIAL SIZE INCOMPATIBILITY

-Our braces are designed for STANDARD LEG PROPORTIONS (size/shape).
+Our dog knee brace is designed for STANDARD LEG PROPORTIONS (size/shape).

 If your dog have short legs with large thighs please email us with all measurements and a photo.

-Example: Bulldog, Bull Terrier, Westie, Basset Hound, Corgi…
+Example: Bulldog, Bull Terrier, Westie, Cairn, Basset Hound, Corgi…

 CHOOSE THE CORRECT SIDE